 Starling Bank has made waves within the UK banking sector since its formation in 2014 and first receiving their UK banking license in 2016.
-As a Fintech ‘challenger’ bank, their aim is to bring modern technology into the banking system.
-To quote CEO Anne Boden:
+Their business banking offering has attracted many small and medium sized businesses – read on to find out why.

-Starling Bank is a smartphone app focused Fintech start-up bank.
+Starling Bank is a smartphone app focused fintech bank.
 They aim to offer simple and modern technology products that allow the user to simplify their banking, with a transparent cost structure.